 1-6.
 While the U.S. refers to its uniformed attorneys as judge advocates, many partner nations refer to their attorneys as legal advisors, or LEGADs.
 U.S. judge advocates usually have very close relationships with their commanders and generally enjoy unrestricted access.
 This relationship is usually broader and more open than any other staff officer.
 The relationship between a LEGAD and their commander may be very different in foreign formations.
 Some allies view their LEGADs as a resource that commanders use only when necessary.
 This results in a much more reactionary posture utilizing the LEGAD only when summoned or engaged by the commander.
-Also, there might be allies where the LEGAD is not embedded, or co-located with a commander or an assigned unit, except possibly when they are deployed.
-Furthermore, some allies' LEGADs are either not trained lawyers as seen in the U.S. or are civilians rather than uniformed military personnel.
 It is important to understand the varying ways the legal advisor/commander relationships manifest themselves in our allied and partner formations to prevent friction resulting from a lack of shared understanding.